 One of the most popular Mexican slang terms.
 Most Spanish-speaking countries are very familiar with it and in the United States, it has become very popular thanks to the influence of the Latino community.

 However, if you’re going to start using it, you’ll have to be really careful not to convey the wrong message because depending on the context, it will convey different meanings.

 In Mexican slang, chingada can refer to something in a deplorable place, state, or condition:

 - ¡Vete a la chingada!: go to hell!

 - ¡Me lleva la chingada!: I’m screwed!

 - Esto está de la chingada: This is not good.

-Chingar as a verb in Spanish can also refer to several situations such as to be irritating, to have heavy work, or to have many different things to do.
+Chingar as a verb in Spanish can also refer to several situations such as being irritating, having heavy work, or having many different things to do.

 - ¡Deja de chingar!: Stop bothering!